vircadia/vircadia-docs-sphinx/docs/source/host/maintain-domain/script-maintenance.rst

 Add Assignment Client Script to Domain
 --------------------------------------

 To run your script on your domain:

 1. Save and upload your script to a cloud hosting site.
 2. Open your domain settings.

     * For cloud hosted domains: Open a browser and enter the URL http://<insert your server's IP address here>:40100/settings.
 Log in when prompted.
-    * For local servers on Windows: Click on the Vircadia icon in the system tray, then click 'Settings'.
-    * For local servers on Mac: Right-click the Vircadia icon on the top menu bar, then click 'Settings'.
     * For any OS: Open a browser and enter the URL http://localhost:40100/settings.
 3. On the top menu bar, select **Content > Scripts**.
 4. Under 'Persistent Scripts', click the ``+`` icon.
 5. Paste the URL to your script under ‘Script URL’.
 6. Save and restart your domain.

 Now, the script will be running persistently on your domain until you either remove it or shut down the domain entirely.